ameijin/quicketl/docs/cli/init.md

-# etlx init
+# quicketl init

-Initialize a new ETLX project or pipeline file.
+Initialize a new QuickETL project or pipeline file.

 ## Usage